All Episodes

 Henry Kissinger planned America's defeat in the Vietnam War.

-And when I saw the other day, my blood boiled when I saw the other day this idea that there can be no military victory in Iraq.
+And when I saw the other day, my blood boiled, when I saw the other day this idea that there can be no military victory in Iraq.

 Mr. Kissinger knows nothing about the military.

-Uh whatever he knows about the military is wrong and always has been.
+Whatever he knows about the military is wrong and always has been.

-The military won the war on the ground after the Tet Offensive in Vietnam, not meaning to go back and rehash all those old wounds, but just as a prelude to say that when he told BBC, you know, the British, quote, if you mean by military victory an Iraqi government that can be established and whose writ runs across the whole country that gets the Civil War under control and sectarian violence under control in a time period that the political processes of the democracies will support.
+The military won the war on the ground after the Tet Offensive in Vietnam, not meaning to go back and rehash all those old wounds, but just as a prelude to say that when he told BBC, you know, the British, quote, if you mean by military victory in Iraqi government that can be established and whose writ runs across the whole country, that gets the Civil War under control and sectarian violence under control in a time period that the political processes of the democracies will support, I don't believe that is possible, unquote.

-I am so fed up with your crap over American history and your influence.
+You cynical, real politic manipulator, I am so fed up with your crap over American history and your influence.

-Because you are you, sir, have damaged this country beyond belief.
+You immediately ought to shut the hell up because you are, you, sir, have damaged this country beyond belief.

 Now see how much better I feel.

-Here's Bashia, is it in Henderson, North Carolina.
+Here's Bashia, is it in Henderson, North Carolina?

 Hello there, welcome to the Rush Program.